Exclusive: White House studying potential oil reserve release

 Although the loss of over half Iran’s oil exports is about equivalent to the drop in Libyan shipments that prompted IEA action last year, the decline has been relatively gradual and global commercial oil inventories remain relatively well-supplied for this time of year.

-Last year on the day, the United States and the IEA announced a coordinated drawdown of 60 million barrels in response to outages in Libya and other places, Brent oil prices fell 6 percent, or nearly $7 a barrel, to about $107 a barrel.
+Last year, the United States and the IEA announced a coordinated drawdown of 60 million barrels in response to outages in Libya and other places, Brent oil prices fell 6 percent, or nearly $7 a barrel, to about $107 a barrel.

 A week later the prices were back to about where they had been, though analysts say the drawdown could have stopped prices from going even higher.

-“As long as the Brent price stays up, and there are still problems with the North Sea (oil production) and there is still geopolitical risk, I think this creates a buying opportunity for every speculator in the world,” said Richard Ilczyszyn, chief market strategist and founder of iitrader.com LLC.

-“The market will drop initially, people will then buy that dip, as they did last year.”

-Additional reporting by Timothy Gardner and Matthew Robinson; Editing by Russ Blinch and Sandra Maler
+Additional reporting by Timothy Gardner in Washington; Matthew Robinson in New York; Meeyoung Cho in Seoul; Osamu Tsukimori in Tokyo; Karolin Schaps and Christopher Johnson in London; Editing by Russ Blinch, Sandra Maler and Alison Birrane